jianwen-android/jianwen-android/README.md

 Might change my github username soon...

+- [ ] Change that python logo lmfao
+- [ ] add electronics tools as well

 <!--
 **jianwen-android/jianwen-android** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.